-Almost all articles we accept have been revised in response to consultants' suggestions.
-Of those rejected, many are finally turned down not because of their quality but because they are too narrow for us: their authors seem unfamiliar with our editorial policies and the nature of our readers' interests.
+The journal currently processes something like 250 articles a year, and prints about fifteen, almost always after extensive revision.
+Many are finally turned down not because of their quality but because they are too narrow for us: their authors seem unfamiliar with our editorial policies and the nature of our readers' interests.
 Articles which do not ultimately answer the question "What does this study tell us about society or culture in the United States?" are almost never printed.
 We strongly advise prospective contributors to read through a few recent issues.